 This Pensacola Beach restaurant is but one of numerous Florida locations for this popular chain.
 The Gulf Shores-founded Shrimp Basket chain now runs seafood joints in five Southeastern states and is a chain restaurant that we can recommend without hesitation.

-At this location, you’ve got indoor or outdoor seating to choose from, the latter option being a shaded patio that—while serving up merely a parking-lot view—does at least give you a taste for the island’s sea-breeze ambience.
+At this location, you’ve got indoor or outdoor seating to choose from, the latter option being a shaded patio that—while serving up merely a parking-lot view—does at least give you a taste of the island’s sea-breeze ambiance.

 Reasonable prices and a menu covering a fair bit of coastal Southern culinary territory are the prime virtues at Shrimp Basket.
 Among the signature flourishes are house-made sides and sauces, including the “boom boom” sauce dressing the hand-breaded Boom BoomShrimp, the buttermilk ranch dressing accompanying the Fried Pickle Chips, the crab-cake remoulade, and the one-of-a-kind shrimp slaw that accompanies the baskets, platters, and several other entrees.

 The heart of the Shrimp Basket menu includes the various grilled, blackened, or Cajuned platters and the fried baskets.
 Shrimp—surprise, surprise—is an option throughout, but you’ve also got such alternative options as crab claws, oysters, catfish, crawfish, and whitefish, not to mention chicken for those of more landlubber-leaning appetites.
 Other entrees include burgers, po’boy sandwiches, and mahi-mahi tacos, plus such regional specialties as seafood gumbo, shrimp étouffée, and shrimp n’ grits.
 The desserts reflect place as well, what with Key Lime Pie and Funnel Cake Fries on the menu.